 If you want to stay in the home, you are usually permitted to maintain ownership through your bankruptcy exemptions, provided you continue to keep up with payments.
 To ensure that you maintain ownership of your home, you must be up to date on mortgage payments before filing for Chapter 7 Bankruptcy.

-Having trouble with those mortgage payments?
+Having trouble with those FHA mortgage rate quotes?
 Bankruptcy can also help by delaying the foreclosure on your home.
 An “automatic stay” is granted during the Chapter 7 process, and this can prevent creditors and banks from collecting on debts until the bankruptcy is complete.
 In the meantime, you could come to some sort of agreement that allows you to keep your property.

 Chapter 13 Bankruptcy and Mortgages